telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 }
 ```

 `parseEntity()` is a toplevel parse function so it must call **rapidjson** to create the tree in RAM. *Lowlevel* parse functions (`parseContextAttribute()`, `parseMetadataVector()`, etc.) don't actually parse anything as that is done by the toplevel parse function.
-Instead the lowlevel functions just examine their part of the tree, which is passed to the functions as a parameter.
-This parameter (that references the part of the tree) is normally of the type `rapidjson::Value`, but sometines an iterator for it is sent as parfameter (of the type `rapidjson::Value::ConstMemberIterator` or `rapidjson::Value::ConstValueIterator`).
+Instead, the lowlevel functions just examine their part of the tree, which is passed to the functions as a parameter.
+This parameter (that references the part of the tree) is normally of the type `rapidjson::Value`, but sometines an iterator for it is sent as parameter (of the type `rapidjson::Value::ConstMemberIterator` or `rapidjson::Value::ConstValueIterator`).

 Under `src/lib/jsonParseV2` there are a number (16 as of the time of writing this document) of modules that each take care of a part of the parsing of an entire request, such as `parseAttributeList.h/cpp` that parses a vector of strings.